jkhurdan/A11yTraining/CourseContent/A11yChecklist-startfromscratch.md

       <li>  Be sure you are utilizing the style guide to ensure that you are defining your headers </li>
      <li>   Be sure that all the elements in your document have been defined. </li>
      <li>   Don’t forget to provide alt-text to images, and avoid using floating boxes or floating images </li>
-     <li>   If you have a chart or graph that not already explained in the body of the text, be sure to provide a description of individuals who may not be able to see that image. </li>
+     <li>   If you have a chart or graph that was not already explained in the body of the text, be sure to provide a description for individuals who may not be able to see that image. </li>
-    <li>    If you have links, use links that are meaningful, i.e. Visit the Office of Disability Services website, with the ‘office of disability services website’ as the hyperlink, instead of click ‘here’ to visit the ODS site, the here being the link.
+    <li>    If you have links, use links that are descriptive and meaningful, i.e. Visit the Office of Disability Services website, with the "office of disability services website" as the hyperlink, instead of click "here" to visit the ODS site, the "here" being the link.
 Screen readers can jump through links similar to jumping through headers or navigation items.
-The reader will only read the link here out of the link.
+The reader will only read the link "here" out of the link.
 This doesn’t tell the user much about what that link is for. </li>
-   <li>     If you have a table, be sure, you are appropriately defining table headers and avoid using blank cells for formatting. </li>
+   <li>     If you have a table, be sure you are appropriately defining table headers and avoid using blank cells for formatting. </li>
    <li>     Use the accessibility checker.
 MS Word for Windows has an accessibility checker built-in.
 It will help identify any issues you may have forgotten. </li>
 </ul>

 Adobe Portable Document Format (PDF)
 <ul>
- <li> If you cannot upload your word file and must upload a PDF, ensure your word file is accessible first and then convert it to a PDF. </li>
+ <li> If you cannot upload your Word file and must upload a PDF, ensure your Word file is accessible first and then convert it to a PDF. </li>
- <li> If you are using a PDF you did not create; you can check if it is accessible by using Adobes read out load feature.
-Libraries can be a huge help to find those same articles in an accessible format or helping you find resources to run an OCR program on your document. </li>
+ <li> If you are using a PDF you did not create; you can check if it is accessible by using Adobe's "Read Out Loud" feature.
+Libraries can be a huge help to find those same articles in an accessible format or helping you find resources to run an OCR, Optical Character Recognition, program on your document. </li>
 </ul>

 PowerPoint
 <ul>
  <li>   Use existing templates and stick to the templates. </li>
-<li>     Make sure all images, charts, graphs and everything else in your presentation has an alt text associated with it.  </li>
+<li>     Make sure all images, charts, graphs, and everything else in your presentation has an alt text associated with it.  </li>
 <li>     Name each slide with a unique name  </li>
-<li>     Microsoft Powerpoint also has an accessibility checker built in.
-Use it.  </li>
+<li>     Ue the built-in Microsoft Powerpoint accessibility checker.  </li>
 </ul>

 ## Design Phase